Andy4495/AY3891x/README.md

 See this [README][6] for details on finding and converting YM files for use with this sketch.

 **EX7 - Chiptunes SD**
 This example sketch plays YM files which are stored on an SD card.
 The sketch sequentially goes through each file in the root directory.
+Press the button defined as `NEXT_BUTTON` to advance to the next song on the card.

 See this [README][6] for details on finding and converting YM files for use with this sketch.